Ada-Developers-Academy/ada-CS-Fundamentals-Internship/05-dijkstras/06-dijkstras-vs-negative-graphs.md

 ![Dijkstra vs.Negative Graph-6](images/negative-6.png)

 Step 5.
 The next node in our priority queue is Node C. Like before, we will take a look at all of Node C’s unvisited neighbors and calculate the actual cost of visiting.
-As we can notice, Node C actually does not have any unvisited nodes and therefore leaves us with nothing to update.
+As we can notice, Node C does not have any unvisited nodes and therefore leaves us with nothing to update.

 This brings our algorithm to an end and leaves us with the following result.

 ```py